seqcode/miniMDS/README.md

 # miniMDS

-miniMDS is a tool for inferring and plotting 3D structures from normalized Hi-C data, using partitioned MDS, a novel approximation to multidimensional scaling (MDS).
+miniMDS is a tool for inferring and plotting 3D structures from normalized Hi-C data, using a novel approximation to multidimensional scaling (MDS).
 It produces a single 3D structure from a Hi-C BED file, representing an ensemble average of chromosome conformations within the population of cells.
 Using parallelization, it is able to process high-resolution data quickly with limited memory requirements.
 The human genome can be inferred at kilobase-resolution within several hours on a desktop computer.
 Standard MDS results in inaccuracies for sparse high-resolution data, but miniMDS focuses on local substructures to achieve greater accuracy. miniMDS also supports interchromosomal structural inference.
 Together with Mayavi, miniMDS produces publication-quality images and gifs.

 ## Installation

 Requirements:
 * python 2.7
-* Python dependencies can be installed using pip install -r requirements.txt
+* Python dependencies can be installed using
+``pip install -r requirements.txt``
 * The following optional dependencies can be installed manually:
     * [mayavi](http://docs.enthought.com/mayavi/mayavi/) (for plotting)
     * [ImageMagick](https://www.imagemagick.org/script/index.php) (for creating gifs)